SamoraHunter/Image-operations/README.md

   This program will 'listen' to a folder, files appearing in the folder will be converted to jpg and resized until they are below a specified file size (default 4mb).

-  Useful for resizing superresolution images.
+  Useful for resizing superresolution images by quality.

   Converted files are moved and archived.